materialsvirtuallab/matgl/docs/index.md

    _Answer:_ For code contributions, please fork and submit pull requests.
 You should read the [developer guide](developer.md) to understand the general design guidelines.
 We welcome pre-trained model contributions as well, which should also be submitted via PRs.
 Please follow the folder structure of the pretrained models.
-In particular, we expect all models to come with a README and notebook documenting its use and its key performance metrics.
+In particular, we expect all models to come with a `README.md` and notebook documenting its use and its key performance metrics.
 Also, we expect contributions to be on new properties or systems or to significantly outperform the existing models.
 We will develop an alternative means for model sharing in the future.